roderickescobar/but-thats-none-of-my-business/README.md

 * Provides a comprehensive instructions on running your small business in Washington

 ## Taxes
-Small business owners may not have to file taxes if their gross income is less than $28,000 per year.
+Small business owners may not have to file taxes if their gross income does not meet an annual reporting threshold.
 However, they may have to change their status to *'Active non-reporting'*.

+> You do not pay the tax if your annual taxable gross revenue is less than $100,000 or if you have no business activity for the year.
+You are still required, however, to report your gross revenue, even if zero, to the City of Seattle.

 **References:**